 Global Environmental Policy Score: 6 New Zealand has a mixed record with respect to its contribution to the global environmental protection regime.
 After initially committing to the Kyoto protocol, a change of government resulted in the decision to withdraw from the treaty.
-Nevertheless, the government has committed to reducing emissions to 30% below 2005 levels by 2030.
-However, the country would not be able to achieve this goal if the off-setting effects of its forestry policies were to be excluded.
+Nevertheless, the National-led government did commit to reducing emissions to 30% below 2005 levels by 2030.
+On the other hand, it was pointed out that the country would not be able to achieve this goal if the off-setting effects of its forestry policies were to be excluded.
 In accordance with the Paris Agreement on climate change, New Zealand committed to reduce greenhouse gas emissions to 5% below 1990 levels by 2020.
 (The new post-2020 target is equivalent to 11% below 1990 levels by 2030).
-The government plans to ratify the Paris Agreement on climate change by the end of 2016.
-In December 2015, the government announced that New Zealand would ratify the Doha Amendment to the Kyoto Protocol and continue to apply the Kyoto rules under the United Nations Framework Convention on Climate Change.
+The government ratified the Paris Agreement on climate change in October 2016.
+The government also announced that New Zealand would ratify the Doha Amendment to the Kyoto Protocol and continue to apply the Kyoto rules under the United Nations Framework Convention on Climate Change.
 The formal ratification took place in November 2016.